World War: Campaign for Eastland

 The captured Second Fleet of the Chen Navy started making great circuits scouting out the eastern coastline of the Eastland continent.
 The fleet would move from Del Moray to Ulamb, up along the coast to Hamasada, along the coast of Hamasada and then north to the southern coast of Grete before returning to Del Moray.
 It had been making this circuit almost from the day Jade Force had captured the Second Fleet.

-Each time the Jade Empire fleet made that circuit, Ulamb ran its fleet between its shore and the Second Fleet acting as a guard force, in case the Second Fleet suddenly turned and headed towards shore.
+Each time the Jade Empire fleet made that circuit, Ulamb ran its fleet between its shore and the Second Fleet acting as a guard force in case the Second Fleet suddenly turned and headed towards shore.
 Hamasada and Grete did the same.
 Thus, there was an escort for the Second Fleet on each of its circuits.
-Fighter jets launched from the Second Fleet’s carrier would make quick overflights of the shore while the other side scrambled its jets to counter.
-It was a game of cat and mouse; although who was the cat, and who the mouse, remained an open question.
+Fighter jets launched from the Second Fleet would make quick overflights of the shore while the other side scrambled its jets to counter.
+It was a game of cat and mouse, although who was the cat and who was the mouse remained an open question.

 Grete had been confused by the frequent passing of the Second Fleet along its southern shore.
 It wasn’t exactly located in a strategic position.
-Even if Jade Force landed there, and took Grete, the neutral country of Palarma would be between Jade Force and the rest of the continent.
+Even if Jade Force landed there, they might be able to take Grete, but the neutral country of Palarma would be between Jade Force and the rest of the continent.
 At best, it would represent a slightly closer staging area than Del Moray.
-Coast watches were established, but they didn’t react with the same high degree of alertness when the Second Fleet passed by.
+Coast watches were established, but they didn’t react with a high degree of alertness when the Second Fleet passed by.

 IFN slowly moved forces into Ulamb.
 Before people could be moved in, significant construction of an infrastructure to support the forces was required.
 Large numbers of construction engineers were brought along with defensive troops to protect them.
 As facilities were completed, supplies necessary to support a large number of people were store there.
 After that, personnel were brought in to fill the facilities.